Skip to main content

 Turn It Around

-We are building the infrastructure that lets ERP teams make their institutional knowledge queryable.
+I am building the infrastructure that lets ERP teams make their institutional knowledge queryable.
 Not a chatbot bolted onto a search engine.
-A structured knowledge graph that understands the relationships between your problems, solutions, systems, and metrics.
+A structured knowledge graph that understands the relationships between your problems, solutions, systems, and metrics -- backed by the same Neo4j + NATS + Redis infrastructure that powers 11 AI agents handling 9,799 commits across 2,304 test files.

-We are looking for design partners — ERP administrators, IT directors, and operations managers at mid-size manufacturers who know this problem firsthand and want to solve it with us.
+I am looking for design partners -- ERP administrators, IT directors, and operations managers at mid-size manufacturers who know this problem firsthand and want to solve it with me.

 Apply to the design partner program at agent.ceo.

 You bring the documentation and domain expertise.
-We bring the infrastructure to make it useful.
+I bring the infrastructure to make it useful.